maks-ymilian/scythe/docs/statements.md

 }
 ```

-Once a struct has been defined, it can be used as a type, and struct members can be set or accessed using the [member access operator](operators_and_expressions.md#member-access-operator-xy):
+Once a struct has been defined, it can be used as a [type](type_system.md).
+Struct members can be set or accessed using the [member access operator](operators_and_expressions.md#member-access-operator-xy).
+Any members not set will always default to `0` regardless of type.
 ```c
 @init
 {